Albert Einstein Peace Prize

 The Albert Einstein Peace Prize was a peace prize awarded annually since 1980 by the Albert Einstein Peace Prize Foundation.
 The Foundation dates from 1979, the centenary of the birth of Albert Einstein, and evokes the Russell–Einstein Manifesto which urges nuclear disarmament.
 It was established, with the sponsorship of the trustees of Einstein's estate, by William M. Swartz (1912–87) a wealthy businessman and the grandfather of activist Aaron Swartz.
 William M. Swartz was involved in the Pugwash Conferences on Science and World Affairs and established the Foundation in part to support Pugwash.
 Prize winners, mainly active in nuclear disarmament, receive(d) $50,000.

+The last known Albert Einstein Peace Prize was awarded in 1992, to Joseph Rotblat and Hans Bethe at a conference marking the fiftieth anniversary of Chicago Pile-1.
+Subsequent evidence, including public obituaries and the absence of publicized activity or awards since a 1992 conference, suggests the Foundation became inactive or defunct after that time and has not awarded new prizes since 1992.